About the TBC Inc.

 We have a wide membership and as well as local bird-keepers we have members from around North Qld,who attend meetings from time to time.
 At a time when some social organizations are floundering, our Club is prospering and that is a tribute to the members of our Club.

 Members keep a very large variety of birds ranging from Australian and foreign Finches, Native Parrots, Lorikeets, Exotic Lorikeets and Lories, Cockatoos, Asiatics (Ringnecks etc), and Exotic Parrots (Conures etc).
 We have a wide range of collections that include the smaller suburban backyard setups through to extensive holdings on acreage allotments.

 As well as the variety of birds kept there is a wealth of experience to be had from our members, some of whom have kept and bred birds for over twenty-five years.
 A number of our Members have given presentations at Avicultural Conventions and have also had articles on aviculture presented in publications such as the Parrot Society Of Australia magazine and Talking Birds.

-We venture out of town for a couple of our monthly meetings to catch up with our “out of towners”.
+When we can, we venture out of town for a couple of our monthly meetings to catch up with our “out of towners”.
 We also visit other Bird Clubs in the NQ area, generally over a weekend and we also host w/end visits from other Clubs.